-Does HMRC Automatically Refund Overpaid Tax?
+Does HMRC Automatically Refund A Claim When You Have Overpaid Tax In The UK?

-Whether you’re an employee, self-employed, or own a company, it’s possible for any taxpayer to overpay Her Majesty’s Revenue and Customs (HMRC).
+Whether you’re an employee, self-employed, or own a company, it’s possible for any taxpayer to overpay tax to Her Majesty’s Revenue and Customs (HMRC).
 HMRC aims to make sure everyone pays their taxes, and it doesn’t want people paying too little.
 But it also doesn’t want anyone paying too much as a result of a poor tax calculation.

 That’s why there are procedures in place for it to refund tax overpayments.
-It’s not always an automatic process, and sometimes you have to submit an application within the given refund criteria and deadline.
+It’s not always an automatic process, and sometimes you have to submit an application within the given overpaid tax refund criteria and deadline.

 - Self-assessment tax returns, particularly concerning your Payments on Account.
 If your actual takings are less than the predicted Payment on Account amount, and you paid it without any reduction, then you likely paid too much tax.